oroinc/documentation/user_guide_sales_tools/customer_management/common_features_contacts.rst

    The address and the map showing the address location is displayed on the right of the address.

    .. image:: /user_guide/img/contacts/acc_address_saved.png
-      :alt: Click Save on the
+      :alt: The address and the map displaying the address location
       :class: with-border

 View an Address on the Map